UniTS - A Unified Multi-Task Time Series Model

 Publication

-UniTS: Building a Unified Time Series Model
+UniTS: A Unified Multi-Task Time Series Model

 Shanghua Gao, Teddy Koker, Owen Queen, Thomas Hartvigsen, Theodoros Tsiligkaridis, and Marinka Zitnik

-In Review 2024 [arXiv]
+NeurIPS 2024 [arXiv]

 @article{gao2024building,

-title={UniTS: Building a Unified Time Series Model},
+title={UniTS: A Unified Multi-Task Time Series Model},

 author={Gao, Shanghua and Koker, Teddy and Queen, Owen and Hartvigsen, Thomas and Tsiligkaridis, Theodoros and Zitnik, Marinka},